GibranBrahmanta/DSLS-MiniProject-DataScientist/docs/EDA.md

 # EDA Result

+## Objective

+To find several insights that can be helpful to create a traffic jam classification model on Bogor

 ## Alerts Dataset

 - < 10% of the rows have null value on one of its attributes, those rows were being dropped and not being included in the analysis